-The VGIS Controls Audit uses a range of assessment methods including the following methods, the results of which are used to support the determination of VGIS Control effectiveness over time:
+A VGIS Controls Audit uses a range of assessment methods including the following methods, the results of which are used to support the determination of VGIS Control effectiveness over time.
+Additional information regarding the "Audit Methods" used in a GIS Vendor Audit can be found in the GLI-GSF-1.